OnFireByte/onfirebyte.github.io/src/pages/resume.md

 #### Back End Engineer

--   myCourseVille is a learning management system developed and used by Chulalongkorn University.
 -   I am an member of the project dedicated to overhauling the platform with modern technology stacks.
 -   My role primarily involve on backend development and the implementation of development tools, utilizing GraphQL and Go.
 -   In the present phase, we are in the process of creating a GraphQL gateway to communicate with the existing backend while also introducing new features.